The rich expertise of Berlin's scientific landscape

 Medical research in Berlin - A dynamic healthcare location

-Berlin is home to the Charité (largest university hospital in Germany), the Max Delbrück Center for Molecular Medicine (MDC), and the Berlin Institute of Health (BIH).
+Berlin is home to the Charité (which is the largest university hospital in Germany), the Max Delbrück Center for Molecular Medicine (MDC), and the Berlin Institute of Health (BIH).

 Berlin - a leading international location in the field of health economy

-HealthCapital: The cluster of the health economy supports the promotion of Berlin as one of the leading locations in the fields of healthcare and life sciences.
+HealthCapital: In the health economy cluster, the promotion of Berlin as one of the leading locations in the areas of health care and life sciences is promoted.
+The German capital region Berlin-Brandenburg occupies a leading position internationally in the health economy, health care and life sciences.

 Humanities and Social Sciences - Berlin attracts industry experts from all over the world